Peacsib/Nhaka-2.0-Archive-Alive/README.md

 **PaddleOCR-VL** handles the vision layer—it's specifically trained on degraded documents and handles the chaos of water stains, foxing, and ink bleed better than alternatives I tested.
 It gives us text extraction *plus* document quality analysis in one pass.

 **ERNIE 4.0** powers the four language agents.
 Each has a different system prompt, different expertise, different personality.
 They argue.
 They verify each other.
 They catch mistakes.
 The key insight: having agents *disagree* produces better results than any single model working alone.

+**ERNIE 4.5** powers the advanced image restoration.
+It analyzes document damage with AI precision—detecting water stains, foxing, ink bleed, and fading—then guides targeted restoration that competes with Gemini 3 Pro.

 **Server-Sent Events (SSE)** streams every agent's thinking to the frontend in real-time.
 This isn't just cosmetic—watching the process unfold helps users spot issues early and builds trust in the output.